Health and Travel Alerts Learn More Left arrow

 Mayan culture and ancient history are two of the biggest draws of Cozumel, and you will get unprecedented access to both, first-hand, on a Mayan village tour.
 Taste locally-distilled tequilas as you explore the island’s interior, and visit both rustic villages and prehistoric ruins all in the same day.

-Take an ATV tour through the jungle for an off-road adventure, or go for a dune buggy ride for some thrills through the white sands on the coast.
+Other things to do in Cozumel include taking an ATV tour through the jungle for an off-road adventure, or riding a dune buggy for some thrills through the white sands on the coast.

 If you’re a foodie, get ready to feast your senses on some of Mexico’s best tacos, ceviche, or a classic Cochinita Pibil, made with seasoned slow-roasted pork.
 You can also indulge in some of the famous local chocolates, made with many of the ancient recipes that originated from Mayan cacao.